Stiff Door Lock: Locksmith Trouble Shooting Tips

 Lock That Needs Replaced

-If none of the things above work, I’m afraid you have run out of options as it may be an internal lock problem.
+If none of the things above work, I’m afraid you have run out of options as it may be an internal lock problem and you may require a professional lock change service.
 We have written a post called How Does a Lock Work which explains what goes on inside a lock.

 Repairing a lock without experience is not advisable.
 In most cases a new lock is required.
 If you do need to call a locksmith make sure you choose one with care because the industry is unregulated.
 Choosing an MLA local approved locksmith will guarantee high quality locks and installation and less stiff lock issues in the future.